Our Background

 Paula began her nursing career a full time student in 1997.
 She then went on to train at Edinburgh Telford college qualifying in 2002.
 She began working in a first opinion and referral hospital in Stirling and enjoyed the variety of cases that a large hospital deals with.
 She became an orthopaedic nurse and deputy head before moving on to a different practice .

 From 2002 to 2018 Paula worked at a small animal practice in East Lothian and then Edinburgh when that practice expanded.
-This practice helped to grow Paula skills and love for both animal and clients, with client care being a priority for Paula.
-Paula began working at Westport vets Linlithgow in September 2018 and is looking forward to getting to know all our clients and their pets.
+This practice helped to grow Paula’s skills and love for both animal and clients.
+Paula began working at Westport Vets Linlithgow in September 2018 with anaesthesia and client care as some of her main interests.

 Louise Forrester RVN